 How do credit cards work?
 A guide for dummies and beginners

-Understand how credit cards work, what they cost and other details you need to know to choose the right one for you.
+Understand how credit cards work, what they cost and what types are available for first-timers.

-Maybe you’ve never had a credit card, or you don’t fully understand how they work.
-If this is the case, use this guide to understand the key features and standard cost of a credit card so you can find the right one for your budget and spending habits.
-You can also discover which types of credit cards are best suited to beginners, and the mistakes you should avoid to get your credit card history off to a good start.
+Here, we explain the key features and standard costs of a credit card so you can find the right one for your budget.
+You can also find out what types of credit cards are suited to beginners and the mistakes you should avoid to get your credit card history off to a good start.

 How does a credit card work?

 A credit card is an unsecured revolving line of credit.
 “Unsecured” because there is no asset as collateral (such as a car or home) and “revolving” because you can use the card on an ongoing basis (unlike, say, a personal loan that you use and pay off over a set term).
 So you use the card for your spending, then receive a monthly statement that tells you the total amount you owe for that billing period.
 You then have the choice to pay some or all of the amount, with a minimum required payment that’s usually around 2-3% of what you owe.

 The maximum amount you can spend with your credit card is known as your credit limit.
 Your credit card provider assigns the credit limit based on your perceived ability to make repayments, income, credit history, and credit score.
 Some cards have a lower minimum credit limit, while others have a minimum limit of $5,000 or more.

 In New Zealand, the main credit networks used are Visa and Mastercard.
 Visa and Mastercard don’t issue credit cards, but instead, major banks do so on their behalf.
 American Express is another credit card network, which provides cards directly to customers.

 How credit card interest works